-With only six weeks left of 2020, many of us are ready to close the book on this wild year.
-But don’t wish the time away – there’s still plenty your development team can accomplish in this crucial fundraising window!
+As the final weeks of the year fly by, many of us are ready to close the book and start back up again in January.
+But don’t wish the time away—there’s still plenty your development team can accomplish in this crucial fundraising window!

 Here are three strategies for meeting your year-end goals efficiently and effectively.

 Most organizations will not have as substantial of an acquisition this year as last.
 To offset this, you will need to focus on increasing donor retention and stewarding last year's donors.
 Review yours and make sure everyone who gave last year gets an ask again before the year is out.
 Follow up individually as necessary for donors who are lapsed to let them know personally how important their gift is this year.

 With so much information flooding our newsfeeds and inboxes, you will need to do more each year to capture your stakeholder's attention.
 If your organization has relied on direct mail annual appeals in the past, create corresponding digital appeals to guarantee you reach your stakeholders where they are most susceptible to messages.

 With so little time left in the year, let your content do the work for you by translating one piece for multiple platforms.
 For example, one video testimony from one of your programs’ beneficiaries could become:

 A series of shorter videos for Instagram, Threads, Twitter/X, or TikTok